 September 17, 2020, the Development Review Advisory Committee, advisory to the Portland Bureau of Development Services.

-The S2HC Project was the main agenda item in five of these meetings, and the proposals contained within this discussion draft benefited greatly from the comments and suggestions received.
+The S2HC Project was the main agenda item in five of these meetings, and the proposals contained within the discussion draft of this report benefited greatly from the comments and suggestions received.